CraigBladow/cc41/README.md

 | pdir | Lists contents of the directory that PATH points to.
 Defaults to the current directory.
 | reada |Read calculator status, program and memory contents from PATH + filename In a program ,filename length is limited to 8 characters.
 | reads filename| Reads calculator status, written by WRTS, from PATH + filename.
 | run   | Begins running the current program at the current step.
+Clears the last error (see ERRNO).
 | usage | Prints how to call the CC41 executable.|
 | user | Toggles flag 27 which enables USER Mode.
 | wrta  | Write calculator status, program and memory contents to PATH + filename.
 In a program filename length is limited to 8 characters.
 | wrts filename| Write calculator status to PATH + filename.
 In a program filename length is limited to 8 characters.
 Saves registers, x, y, z, t, and l.
 Saves flags 0-63 and the Alpha register.
 Saves Statistics registers base register and data memory size allocation.
+| xail | Executes one or more commands contained in the Alpha register in line.
+All instructions in the Alpha register are executed.
+Branching due to a conditional in the Alpha register is delayed until xail completes.
+If any single conditional fails then the instruction following XAIL is skipped.
+The following commands are not allowed to be executed by XAIL: LBL, GTO, XEQ, EXEQ, RTN, STOP, PSE, PROMPT, END, XAIL and non-programmable commands.
+If an error is detected in the string of commands execution of the commands in the alpha register ceases.
+If a program is running, the program is stopped unless flag 25 is set.
+| xtoa | Doesn't replicate the special characters displayed for some codes on HP-41CX.

 ### Different Command Behavior
 All memory, registers 0 through 999, may be directly referenced by STO, RCL, and other commands.
 Indirect access works also.
-SIZE has no affect as data memory size is fixed to 1000.
+SIZE and PSIZE have no affect as data memory size is fixed to 1000.
 SIZE? always returns 1000.
 User Flags number 0-63.
 Stack indirection, STO IND ST X and STO IND X will both work exactly the same.
 CC41 will list commands referencing stack registers without ‘ST’.